-Under federal laws that protect homeowners in foreclosure, in most cases, you must be over 120 days delinquent before the loan servicer can initiate a foreclosure.
+Under federal laws that protect homeowners in foreclosure, in most cases, you must be over 120 days delinquent before the loan servicer can even initiate a foreclosure.

 Because you say that your mortgage payments are more than you can afford, you might consider applying for a loan modification, which could make your monthly payments more affordable.
 If you want to apply for a modification, call your servicer and ask for a "loss mitigation" application.

-For more information about how foreclosure works in your state and how long the process will take—or if you want to learn about possible defenses to a foreclosure in your situation, which could delay the process and give you more time to sell—consider talking to an attorney.
+For more information about how foreclosure works in your state and how long the process will take—or if you want to learn about possible defenses to a foreclosure, which could delay the process and give you more time to sell—consider talking to an attorney.

 To learn more about alternatives to foreclosure, like a modification or short sale, consider talking to a HUD-approved housing counselor.